Archive for September, 2008

 A dear friend of mine has very recently passed away at the age of 65 after a long battle with cancer.
 Today I heard that Rick Wright, the Pink Floyd keyboard player, has also just died of cancer.
 Both of these people made many positive contributions to the lives of others, one can’t help feeling they moved on a little prematurely.

 Working in nursing and care work for over ten years, death and dying has never been far away and I’ve been the first person to find a recently deceased individual on several occasions.
 If they are lucky, they go peacefully in bed.
 On one occasion I found a man sat upright in a chair in a dignified fashion, having announced just a few hours earlier that he’d “had enough of this”.
 On another occasion I discovered one elderly lady in a not so dignified situation – on the toilet.
-As you can imagine, dealing with these situations certainly wakes you up a bit.
+Dealing with these situations is not always easy.

 What I do know is that we don’t seem to be very good at dealing with death and dying in our culture.
 Odd really, when it’s one of the few certainties of life, perhaps the only certainty of life.
 Many years ago, a chapter in an Aldous Huxley novel (I think it was called “Island”) made a big impression on me.
 In it, schoolchildren were taken to visit the dying, including members of their own family, as part of their general education.
 Death was completely accepted and embraced as part of the human experience.
 Love and peace to all who have passed away, especially my friend Jayne.